 Mr. Jiazhou Bi was a M.Sc. student from the Department of Marketing, Asper School of Business, University of Manitoba.
 Jiazhou received his Psychology Undergraduate Research (PURE) Award in 2015 on examining the reliability of the Spence Children’s Anxiety Scale (SCAS).
 Jiazhou was included in the faculty’s dean’s list multiple times, and was honoured with scholarship for four times while he was completing his first-class honour degree in psychology at the University of Manitoba.
 After finishing the bachelor degree, Jiazhou will continue his research in marketing with his psychology insights and methodology in this future.

-Mr. Marcello Nesca is a M.Sc. student in the Community Health Sciences, and he obtained his Honours degree at the University of Manitoba.
+Mr. Marcello Nesca graduated from a MSc in the Community Health Sciences, and he obtained his Honours degree in the Psychology Department at the University of Manitoba.
 He has a significant amount of experience in Research due to his work experience as a market research analyst for the past 7 years, as well as having completed a BCom Honours degree in 2005.
 He is very enthusiastic and passionate about research.
 Marcello’s future interests are graduate studies in Social Psychology, as well as aspiring to be a future Professor and Researcher